-The El Paso County Sheriff's Office Cadet/Explorer Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.
+The El Paso County Sheriff's Office Cadet Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.

-The Cadet/Explorer Program is overseen by Lieutenant Paul Mynatt and has a number of Cadet Advisors.
+The Cadet Program is overseen by Lieutenant Paul Mynatt and has a number of Cadet Advisors.
 All the cadet advisors are deputies with the Sheriff’s Office.

-Cadet/Explorers are volunteer members of the El Paso County Sheriff's Office.
-Applicants to the Sheriff’s Office Cadet Program should be fourteen and a half years old and have graduated the eighth grade.
+Cadets are volunteer members of the El Paso County Sheriff's Office.
+Applicants to the Sheriff’s Office Cadet Program should be fourteen years old, and have graduated the eighth grade.
 The most important criteria for acceptance into the program are maturity and a genuine interest in the law enforcement and detentions careers.
 Once accepted, Cadets are required to maintain a "C" average in school and be of good moral character.

 To apply, simply complete and submit an application.
 Once the application has been received, candidates will be contacted and given instructions on the application process.
 Successful acceptance to the program will include an interview and a background check.

 For more information on the Sheriff’s Office Cadet Program, please contact Lieutenant Paul Mynatt (719) 520-6364.